-Congregation B’Nai Israel in Northampton, MA will host Songs of Hope & Resistance, a sing-a-long concert in the tradition of Pete Seeger, with The Nields and special guests Local Chorus, benefiting the Rosenberg Fund for Children.
+Congregation B’Nai Israel in Northampton, MA will host and co-sponsor the 3rd annual Songs of Hope & Resistance, a sing-a-long concert in the tradition of Pete Seeger, with The Nields and special guests Local Chorus and Focus Chorus, benefiting the Rosenberg Fund for Children.

 - Congregation B'Nai Israel, 253 Prospect St., Northampton, MA (on-site parking)